Skip to main content

 Private rented accommodation

-A person in bridging accommodation can find their own private rented accommodation without using the Find Your Own Accommodation Scheme.
+A person in transitional accommodation can find their own private rented accommodation without using the Find Your Own Accommodation pathway.
 They would not be entitled to the same resettlement support from a local authority which does not participate in the scheme.

 Right to rent checks

 Private landlords must carry out right to rent checks for every adult who will occupy a property.
-A person with leave under one of the resettlement schemes has the right to rent.
+A person with leave under the Afghan Resettlement Programme has the right to rent.
 A person has a time limited right to rent if they have leave to remain in the UK for a set period.

 A landlord can carry out a right to rent check online if the person has a biometric residence card or permit.
 They can manually check documents if the person has other documents relating to their status.